kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 Serverless Operator also watches other Kyma modules, such as:
  - Telemetry (soft dependency)

-You are not required to install the Telemetry module in order to install the Serverless module.
-If the Telemetry module is identified, it may deliver default values for the trace endpoint in the Serverless configuration.
+You don't need to install the Telemetry module in order to install the Serverless module.
+But if the Telemetry module is identified, it delivers default values for the trace endpoint in the Serverless configuration.
 The detected and used endpoints are a part of the Serverless CR status.